msyamkumar/cs220-f21-projects/p9/README.md

 ### #Q11: Find the highest rated movies for each genre.

 **Note:** Your output should be a **dict** mapping each genre to a **list** of movies from that genre with the highest rating.
 Note that within each genre, there can be ties.
 In that case, your list should contain all movies in that genre tied with the highest rating.

-**Hint:** Use the bucket_by_genre dictionary that you made earlier.
-Iterate through this dictionary by keys.
-In each iteration, get the list of movies for this key, use the code you wrote earlier in this project to find the movies with the max rating, then use this list as the value for the new dictionary you are building.

 For example, the key `'Sport'` should have the following value: